Skip to content

 Careers and employability

-Students generally choose the MSc Forensic Psychology because they wish to qualify as a BPS Chartered and Health and Care Professions Council Registered forensic psychologist and to pursue a career in forensic psychology.
-Others may choose to use their qualification as a stepping stone toward doctoral training in clinical psychology, to work in criminal justice and mental health settings, e.g. police, prison, probation services, the NHS, and so on.
+Students generally choose the MSc Forensic Psychology course because they wish to qualify as a HCPC Registered forensic psychologist (and potentially BPS Chartership), and to pursue a career in forensic psychology.
+Others may choose to use their qualification as a stepping stone toward doctoral training in psychology, to work in criminal justice and mental health settings, e.g. police, prison, probation services, the NHS, and so on.

 It's also possible to pursue an academic and / or research career in psychology following graduation (for example by working as a research assistant or associate, or by studying for a PhD).
-Indeed, your qualification in forensic psychology is likely to be popular with a whole range of potential employers because, in addition to possessing in-depth theoretical knowledge of forensic psychology, you will also have demonstrated an ability to write essays and reports and to present in front of other people (amongst other transferable skills).
+Indeed, your qualification in forensic psychology is likely to be popular with a whole range of potential employers because, in addition to possessing in-depth theoretical knowledge of forensic psychology and core reflective practice skills, you will also have demonstrated an ability to write essays and reports and to present in front of other people (amongst other transferable skills).

 What are graduates of the MSc Forensic Psychology doing now?